 Using the Audio Interface itself, even without the full benefit of ASIO, will result in a higher “quality” audio signal, if you are using its speaker output or headphone jack.

 What should these settings be set to?

 You should select the Sample Rate that is what you set all of your audio devices to.
 The Limit for OBS is 48000, or 48khz.
 That is the format that DVD Audio is recorded in.
-We use 48Khz at Streamer’s Haven, but there is a negligible difference between that and 44.1khz, one that you can only perceive with speakers or headphones that are good enough to discern the difference.
+I use 48Khz, but there is a negligible difference between that and 44.1khz, one that you can only perceive with speakers or headphones that are good enough to discern the difference.
 Whatever one that all of your devices support should be the one you choose.

 The Data Format setting should be 32 Bit Float(If available), as that is the format that sounds best to us.
 You can play with these settings a bit to dial it in

 Knowing you can do something doesn’t mean you should do it.
 There is a saying in the web design world.
 “Keep it Simple, Stupid.”
 Basically, it means not to overthink and just go with what works.
 In this case, unless you are that Drummer streamer, and have a passion for audiophile quality with a budget to back it up, Stereo is all you need.

 Any musician knows that having more than one microphone positioned around your instrument will add a greater audio depth to it, as sound can only be captured from a fairly small part of the wave per microphone.
 Adding more microphones captures more parts of those waves.